Global airports hit by computer problems

 "Amadeus technical teams took immediate action to identify the cause of the issue and restore services as quickly as possible," it said in a statement.
 "That action is ongoing with services gradually being restored."

-The following airlines and airports have been affected:
+CNN has confirmed that the following airlines and airports have been affected:

 Airlines: